LoopKit/loopdocs/docs/gh-actions/gh-update.md

 Otherwise, head over to [GitHub Errors](gh-errors.md).

+#### Apple Email to Ignore

+* You can ignore an email from Apple that there are things you must fix in your app - that refers to things to fix before putting that app in the App Store and you will not be doing that

 ### Wait for TestFlight

 You'll receive an App Store Connect email confirming that the build has completed processing, and a TestFlight email confirming the new app is ready to test.